-The Axyom software platform offers a large catalogue of ultrabroadband services, while the Axyom Virtual Management Controller (or VMC) provides life-cycle VNF Management, element management system functions and Northbound interfaces to Network Function Virtualization (or NFV) Orchestrators and SDN Controllers.
+Our Axyom software platform offers a large catalogue of ultrabroadband services, while our Axyom Virtual Management Controller, or VMC, provides life-cycle VNF Management, element management system functions and Northbound interfaces to Network Function Virtualization, or NFV, Orchestrators and SDN Controllers.
 With the ability to support multiple application level KPIs, the VMC provides the control and visibility needed to orchestrate large numbers of VNFs instances running simultaneously and to manage them through their lifecycle.